Skip to main content

-Fill Your Adirondack Winter Bucket List With These 5 Fun Activities
+Fill Your Adirondack Winter Activities Bucket List: 5 Can't-Miss Seasonal Things to Do

 Garnet Hill Lodge offers options for both activity and relaxation.
 Spend the day exploring the cross-country ski and snowshoe trail network, then retreat to the cozy Log House to warm up by the fire.
 Ski passes are included with overnight stays!
 Learn More »